BRCAChallenge/brca-exchange/pipeline/top_level_readme.txt

 brca-exchange-contact@genomicsandhealth.org.

 output/  Top-level directory, containing pre-processed VCFs of variant data
-         from the contributing repositories, filtered for the BRCA variants, and translated into GRCh38 coordinates as needed. output/1000G_brca.sorted.hg38.vcf   		Variants selected from 1000
+         from the contributing repositories, filtered for relevant variants, and translated into GRCh38 coordinates as needed. output/1000G.sorted.hg38.vcf   		Variants selected from 1000
 				    		Genomes, with genotype data.
-output/1000G_brca.sorted.hg38.vcffor_pipeline	Variants from 1000 Genomes,
+output/1000G.sorted.hg38.vcffor_pipeline	Variants from 1000 Genomes,
 						without genotype data
-output/ClinVarBrca.vcf			BRCA variants from ClinVar at NCBI. output/ENIGMA_combined_with_bx_ids.tsv	Tab-delimited file of the ENIGMA
+output/ClinVar.vcf			Variants from ClinVar at NCBI. output/ENIGMA_combined_with_bx_ids.tsv	Tab-delimited file of the ENIGMA
 					clinical significance data.
 output/bic_brca12.sorted.hg38.vcf	Variants from the Breast Cancer